Purple-PI/PAQA-dataset/README.md

 ### Evidence Passage
 The AMBIGNQ dataset also includes semi-oracle evidence, which are Wikipedia pages that annotators used to extract answers.
-As Wikipedia pages can be excessively lengthy for transformer architectures, the AMBIGNQ-CQ version offers shorter evidence passages.
+As Wikipedia pages can be excessively lengthy for transformer architectures, the PAQA version offers shorter evidence passages.
 We considered semi-oracle evidence, available in AmbigQA, split into 100-words passages, and re-rank them using a cross-encoder given the question q.
 For re-ranking passages, we rely on the pre-trained MonoT5 (Pradeep et al., 2021).

 ## Citation
-If you use the **AMBIGNQ-CQ** dataset in your research, please consider citing this paper as well as the original papers for **AmbigNQ** (Min et al., 2020).
+If you use the **PAQA** dataset in your research, please consider citing this paper as well as the original papers for **AmbigNQ** (Min et al., 2020).